preboot/angular-webpack/README.md

 #### Do I need to add script / link tags into index.html ?

 No, Webpack will add all the needed Javascript bundles as script tags and all the CSS files as link tags.
-The advantage is that you don't need to modify the index.html everytime you build your solution to update the hashes.
+The advantage is that you don't need to modify the index.html every time you build your solution to update the hashes.

+#### Some dependencies are not met, what's going on?

+`es6-shim` and `reflect-metadata` are dependencies of angular 2.
+We decided to include `core-js` as a better replacement.

 #### How to include external angular 2 libraries ?